-Connecting by touching hands seemed to prompt immersants to playfully explore larger possibilities of tactile interaction: We observed people hugging, trying to touch their legs together, reaching out to touch a stranger's head or inviting someone to waltz.
-For headset-wearers, the neutral appearance of the virtual bodies around them appeared to reduce their social inhibition.
-Subsequently, the interaction between a headset-wearer and others around them seemed to occur across the social norms of two distinct spaces, as indicated by observations of touch that would not have ordinarily occurred between strangers.
-In most cases, the headset-wearer initiated contact and the other reciprocated, becoming more active as they become more familiar with VR and their ability to navigate the space around them.
-These unusual forms of social contact may have enabled interpersonal embodied interactions and formed what Bourriaud calls a social interstice, where connections emerge in ways not otherwise possible outside of the installation.
+Connecting by touching hands seemed to prompt immersants to playfully explore larger possibilities of tactile interaction: we observed hugging, trying to touch with their legs, touching a stranger's head, or inviting them to waltz.
+The neutral appearance of the virtual bodies around them appeared to remove social inhibition for headset-wearers.
+Subsequently, the interaction between a headset-wearer and others around them seemed to occur across the social norms of two distinct spaces as indicated by observations of touch that would not have ordinarily occurred between strangers.
+In most cases, the headset-wearer initiated contact and the other reciprocated, becoming more active as they could move more confidently.
+These unusual forms of social contact may have enabled interpersonal embodied interaction and formed what Bourriaud calls a social interstice where connections emerge in ways not otherwise possible outside of the installation.

-Transcending Social Boundaries through a Unifying Aesthetic
+<5.3> Transcending Social Boundaries Through a Unifying Aesthetic

 The abstract auras were designed to provide immersants with a unifying aesthetic to encourage a sense of collective identity.
-While wearing the headset, the only way to identify others was through the sound of their voice, a strategy that some immersants subverted by playing a game of virtual hide-and-seek.
+While wearing the headset, the only way to identify others was through the sound of their voice, a strategy which some immersants subverted by playing a game of virtual hide-and-seek.
 On several occasions, we observed immersants using the fluidity of others' identities to hide, tricking the headset-wearer into confusing them for another person.
-Through this mechanism, immersants may have become more open to interacting with every participant in the space, establishing a connection that transcended social boundaries, including age and visible disability, as described below in the section "A Lingering Experience."
+Through this mechanism, immersants may have become more open to interact with every participant in the space, establishing a connection that transcended social boundaries including age and visible disability as described in section 5.5.